KANAjetzt/blog/posts/Creating-a-Twitch-extension-mod/index.md

 ![Modded item icons example showing as blobfish with modded item text](./modded_item_icons.png)

-But there exist a lot of cool mods for Brotato, and most of them have their own unique icons.
-The Blobfish is nice but wasn’t to my full satisfaction.
-That’s why the Image Upload block exists up there in the overview.
-I decided to squeeze these 96x96 images over the PubSub wire via base64 string.
+To allow support for all kind of modded items, I decided to squeeze these 96x96 images over the pubsub wire via base64 string.
 Here is how this works:

 - Check if the image has been uploaded before with `is_image_processed()`.
 - If not, create the base64 string from the `Image` Resource.